ajcallegari/scikit-multichannel/README.md

 Pipecaster allows in-pipeline screening of ML models and their hyperparameters with the *SelectiveEnsemble* class.
 A *SelectiveEnsemble*, which operates on a single input, is a voting or concatenating ensemble that selects only the most performant models from within the ensemble.
 Model performance is assessed with an internal cross validation run within the training set during calls to pipeline.fit().

 ## fast distributed computing
 Pipecaster uses Ray to distribute parallel computations to multiple processors and computers (.e.g for cross validation runs, hyperparameter screens, etc.).
 Apart from enabling cluster computing, Ray dramatically increases the speed of single-computer multiprocessing relative to joblib or the Python standard library's multiprocessing package by reducing or eliminating serialization/de-serialization overhead with an in-memory object store.
 Ray's plasma object store is also used by Apache Arrow & Apache Spark.
-The plasma store is also useful for reducing your memory footprint by allowing all processes on a given computer to share a single copy of large objects.
+The plasmas store is also useful for reducing your memory footprint by allowing all processes on a given computer to share a single copy of large objects.